HackedByPr0xy/CC-Checker-main/README.md

 ## Links

-- `[Discord](https://discord.com/your_discord_link)`: Join our Discord community to stay updated on news, discussions, and support.
+- `[Discord](https://dsc,gg/Pr0xyArmyFans)`: Join our Discord community to stay updated on news, discussions, and support.
-- `[TikTok](https://www.tiktok.com/your_tiktok_link)`: Follow our fun and informative videos on TikTok.
+- `[TikTok](https://www.tiktok.com/cityofcard)`: Follow our fun and informative videos on TikTok.
-- `[Telegram](https://t.me/your_telegram_link)`: Join our Telegram channel for regular updates and announcements.
+- `[Telegram](https://t.me/CityOfCard)`: Join our Telegram channel for regular updates and announcements.

-## Contributions and Collaboration

-If you have any ideas, suggestions, or want to contribute to the development of the Credit Card Checker, we welcome your contributions.
-Please read our `[Contribution Guide](CONTRIBUTING.md)` for more information.

-## License

-Credit Card Checker is licensed under the `[MIT License](LICENSE)`.
-You are free to use, modify, and distribute it as per your needs.